 In this course, students demonstrate their understanding of key clinical and administrative concepts, preparing students to proficiently navigate both clinical and administrative roles in their future careers.
-Prerequisite: Successful completion of all technical coursework with a 2.0 CGPA.
-This is a credit/no credit course.
+This is an online course.
 2 Credit Hours.

 MOP110 Medical Insurance Principles

 This course focuses on the requirements of a billing and coding specialist as well as insurance terminology, legislation and regulations that affect billing and coding.
 Students will perform fundamental administrative and communication skills needed to work in a medical facility.
 Students will practice the basics of CPT and ICD coding as well as complete insurance claim forms.
 Students will be trained in CPR and first aid.
 Keyboarding skills are also emphasized in this course.
 5 Credit Hours